chriskpeterson/vuepress2/docs/case-studies/interactive-matrix.md

-# HPE Synergy Software Solutions Interactive documentation
+#  HPE Synergy Software Interactive Matrix

 ## Problem

-Customers were confused about which firmware for the many components was compatible with each other.
-The HPE Synergy software team needed help providing an easy view of the compatible firmware and software.
-At the time they contacted my team, their proposal was to send a large Excel spreadsheet to customers.

-In addition to the firmware comparison tool, the team needed a way to communicate additional information include the supported upgrade paths for the main HPE Synergy software..
+The Synergy software team approached my PM and me hoping we could help them solve a problem.
+HPE Synergy was still a new product, but the software release cadence was causing the information to become difficult to maintain and deliver to customers.

+The information the team provided to customers included the software and firmware combinations released in each update package.
+Due to the potential downtime updating a system causes, customers needed to carefully plan out updates and decide if they were even necessary.

+The team collected the software and firmware information in an Excel spreadsheet.
+When they approached us, they planned to provide customers with their spreadsheet.
+Of course, we recoiled at the thought.
+As the documentation team, we were absolutely to find a documentation solution.

+Knowing a bit about JavaScript and what's possible on the web, I presented the idea that we could hide all but one column of data to reduce cognitive load.
+In our initial discussion, the team approved this plan.

-## Research
+## Initial Research

-I immediately thought that we could build on the filter table already added to the HPE ConvergedSystem compatibiliy matrix.
-However, we'd also need a way to show only portions of the large fifteen column table on the screen.

-I spoke to the members of the software team to identify how customers use the matrix and what their painpoints were.
-The team indicated that customers want to compare one recipe with another.
-Their goal is to figure out which components received a firmware update in the new recipe.

-Second, customers want to download a CSV version of the two recipes their comparing so they can do additional research as to what might be affected when they update their system.

-They refer to this list of compatible firmware as recipes.
-To make things a bit more confusing, certain recipes are only compatible with the main HPE Synergy software.
+Before started work, I:

+- Surveyed the broader Synergy software team to understand how customers work with the data.
+- Researched how to output the content from our CCMS to avoid creating a document outside our standard process.

+We met with the Synergy team to discuss customer pain points and to understand how we could support the customer's needs.

+- Compare two Synergy software packages.
+They look at the one they're currently on against the most recent version.
+- Capture the updated firmware and software to evaluate if updating their system should be done immediately or if they should wait for the next software package.

+## Proposal

+Based on our research, we proposed:

+- Showing two columns of data allowing the customer to compare two software packages.
+The first column would include the latest software package.
+The second column allows the customer to select their software package for comparison.
+If they needed to compare two other packages, they could change the first column to another software package.
+- Making the comparison easier by adding a checkbox to highlight the differences.
+The customer could quickly identify the deltas between two software packages.
+- Adding a CSV download button allowing the customer to move the data to Excel or another tool.
+- Adding a print button to create a version styled for printing.
+- Including a filtered search field, allowing customers to reduce the list to fewer rows.

+The Synergy team agreed that this was a good strategy, so we moved forward with the project.

-## Solutions
+## Implementation

-**Tools**: SDL, VS Code, and XMetaL
+To put the tool together, I researched the JavaScript code required to hide columns in a table.
+From there, I entered the information software version information into our CCMS.

+I'm not much of a coder, but I was able to get the site working just before our first meeting with the team.
+Luckily, we were near summer, so I was able to work with one of our interns to implement the remaining code and help streamline the code I'd put together.

+Eventually, we had a functional prototype with all of the functions we'd promised the team.
+They were eager to launch the new tool so we prepared it for the next software launch.

+We named the tool **HPE Synergy Firmware Comparison Tool**.
 This firmware comparison tool allows customers to choose and compare two HPE Synergy Custom SPPs.
 Before this tool was created, the team provided a large Excel spreadsheet to customers.

 Before leaving HPE, I developed documentation and training so the team could update and maintain the tool.